cite-architecture/modulegraph/README.md

-# modulegraph
+# Visualizing CITE in Julia

-> Visualize types representing key concepts of the CITE architecture and Julia packages related to the CITE architecture as graphs.
+> Generate graph visualizations of Julia types representing key concepts of the CITE architecture and Julia packages related to the CITE architecture.

 ## Generate PDFs

 Requires Julia 1.7.
-Set `project` parameter to point to this directory.
+Set `project` parameter to point to the root directory of this repository.

-Generate graph of CITE concepts and color key:
+Generate graph of Julia types for key CITE concepts and color key:

 ```
 julia --project=. cite.jl